 All players must count their cards before looking at them.
-If a hand does not consist of 13 cards the Tournament Director must be called immediately who will correct the mis-duplication.
+If a hand does not consist of 13 cards the Tournament Director must be called immediately to correct the misduplication.

-3.3 Penalty for miscounting
+3.3 Penalty for mis-counting

 If any player looks at his cards before counting and has 14 or more cards the board is "fouled".
-The offending side will be penalized $\frac{1}{2}$ VP for each occasion
+The offending side will be penalized 1⁄2 VP for each such occasion